 Study for an AMBA MBA

 The Association of MBAs is a membership organisation that provides accreditation and upholds the highest international standards of MBA programs.
 Many UK Universities are Members and offer distance learning study.
-Although credits cannot be given, admission can be gained via the Online Business School Level 6 or 7 plus the requisite additional entry requirements of your chosen University.
+Although credits cannot be given, admission can be gained via the Global Campus Level 6 or 7 plus the requisite additional entry requirements of your chosen University.
 Students should check the regulations of their chosen University first.

 If you require more information regarding specific progression routes, these are available on each course page under ‘university progression’, alternatively you can contact the Global Campus Support team on firstname.lastname@example.org for further advice and guidance.